Health & Social Care

 Health and Social Care is a two-year modular A Level equivalent course, concerned with the study and explanation of the health and social care professions.
 The main aim of the course is to understand how professionals provide care for service users.
 The course will allow you to explore different approaches to support and care for members of society.

 Health and Social Care is a subject that can be helpful to any student, whether you are interested in a career in the health and social care sector or not.
-It can usefully be studied in combination with subjects including Sociology, Psychology and Biology.
+It can usefully be studied in combination with subjects including Sociology, Psychology, and Biology.
 The course requires strong written skills as over half of the course comprises of coursework.

-The Year 1 Level 3 Certificate is equivalent to half an A Level and most students will be expected to continue on to the second year, during which they will complete the Level 3 Extended Certificate, which is the equivalent of a full A Level.
+The Year 1 Level 3 Certificate is equivalent to half an A Level and most students will be expected to continue on to the second year, during which they will complete the Level 3 Extended Certificate, which is the equivalent of one full A Level.
 In terms of UCAS points it is on a par with one A Level.
 Students can achieve either a Distinction *, Distinction, Merit or Pass and these are equivalent to A*, A, C and E at A Level.

 Some Health and Social Care students will also take up a related Extended Project Qualification in health and social care related fields in the second year.
 The Health and Social Care department runs a range of support and revision sessions, as well as peer-mentoring.
 We also have visiting speakers from related occupations and visits to local universities, to assist students who are interested in pursuing a health or social care related career.
-There may also be an opportunity for students to undertake up to 5 days optional work experience in Colchester General Hospital in the summer term of year 1.
+There will also be an opportunity for students to undertake up to 5 days optional work experience in Colchester General Hospital in the summer term of year 1.

 COURSE CONTENT AND ASSESSMENT